outscale/osc-bsu-csi-driver/examples/kubernetes/storageclass/README.md

 # Configuring StorageClass
-This example shows how to configure Kubernetes storageclass to provision EBS volumes with various configuration parameters.
-EBS CSI driver is compatiable with in-tree EBS plugin on StorageClass parameters.
-For the full list of in-tree EBS plugin parameters, please refer to Kubernetes documentation of [StorageClass Parameter](https://kubernetes.io/docs/concepts/storage/storage-classes/#aws-ebs).
+This example shows how to configure Kubernetes storageclass to provision BSU volumes with various configuration parameters.
+BSU CSI driver is compatiable with in-tree EBS plugin on StorageClass parameters.
+For the full list plugin parameters, please refer to Kubernetes documentation of [StorageClass Parameter](../../../docs/storageclass.md).

 ## Usage
 1. Edit the StorageClass spec in [example manifest](./specs/example.yaml) and update storageclass parameters to desired value.
-In this example, a `io1` EBS volume will be created and formatted to `xfs` filesystem with encryption enabled using the default KMS key.
+In this example, a `io1` BSU volume will be created and formatted to `xfs` filesystem.

 2. Deploy the example:
 ```sh